Boardroom Tool

 Board governance is an important catalyst for effective corporate climate stewardship and for driving focus, accountability, and transparency.
 As boards begin to integrate climate with the overall strategy and operations of the organization, here are some questions to consider:

-• How is climate change impacting the dynamics of the industry, including key players, value chain, ecosystems, potential areas of convergence, markets, technology trajectory, customer demands, and regulatory issues?
-How are these changes impacting how we create value in both the short- and long-term?
+• How is climate change impacting industry dynamics—key players, value chain, ecosystems, potential areas of convergence, markets, technology trajectory, customer demands, and regulatory issues?
+How do these changes influence how we create value in the short- and long-term?

 • Which climate risks are most material to the organization and should be reflected in the board’s long-term strategy?

-• What can the organization do to increase the value of our offerings and services in a low-carbon economy?
-Where should we prioritize our investment and resources to position the company for success in the next five years?
+• What can the organization do to strengthen our value proposition in a low-carbon economy?
+Where should we prioritize investment and resources to position the company for success in the next five years?

 • What practices are being used to embed climate into the organization’s strategy?
 Are climate goals linked to executive compensation, KPIs, and investment parameters?

 • Where do climate risks exist throughout the organization?
-How are risks being mitigated and opportunities being utilized?
+How are we mitigating those risks and leveraging related opportunities?

-• What changes to our operations can help improve the resilience of the organization?
+• What operational changes can help improve the organization’s resilience?

 • Has the organization conducted scenario analysis as well as physical and transition assessments to determine critical climate risks?